 Often, the higher up you are on an account, the more you’re pulled in different directions.
 Having the right supportmakes all the difference.
 Just as leaders check in on the team members who report to them, it’s smart to check in with your managers, too.
 Keep them in the loop on the status of your assignments, be proactive in offering assistance, and don’t be afraid to check on items that weren’t assigned to you (this ensures everything is on the radar).
 I’ve found that the best workflow within our team happens when we all communicate about what we’re working on, remind each other of deadlines, double-confirm things and ask questions.

 For a creative services firm – like ad, PR or marketing agencies – differentiation is key.
-One way agencies distinguish themselves is by touting their independent status.
+One way agencies distinguish themselves is by touting their independence.
 In the advertising world, that may mean the company isn’t part of a consulting firm.
 The implication is that its team is free to offer top creative and client-centered work.

 For PR firms, independence can mean different things.
 Calling an agency “independent” is sometimes a polite way of saying “cheap.”
 The theory is, its rates are lower because it doesn’t answer to a holding company or private equity firm that demands high margins.
 And it sometimes applies.
 Size and overhead matter, of course, but there are other factors, including how an agency sets its fees, how it bills, and how efficiently the team produces good work.